statox/blog/src/posts/2021/11/eleventy_secrets.md

 ### Voila!

-With this setup I was able to add my secret list of pieces of wisdom to my `src/secrets/` directory, see it build when I run `npm run dev`, commit the content of `src/.secrets/` once I was done and push the encrypted version of my file on Github 🎉
+With this setup I am able to add my secret list of pieces of wisdom to my `src/secrets/` directory, see it built when I run `npm run dev`, commit the content of `src/.secrets/` once I am done and push the encrypted version of my file on Github 🎉